-Four full units of elective courses in the student's focus area (see "About Focus Area" for more information) selected from: Ensembles (at least one of the four electives must be an ensemble; see "About Music Ensembles" for more information) Applied Music (see "About Applied Music" for more information) MUSC 120, 121, or 123 Instrumental Methods MUSC 165 Jazz: A Creative and Cultural Experience MUSC 205/SEMN-256 Music and Identity (Sophomore Seminar) MUSC 207/SEMN-210 Listening Across Cultures (Sophomore Seminar) MUSC 260 Conducting MUSC 310 Intellectual Flows of Black Music MUSC/ANSO 315 Sound and Culture in the Middle East MUSC 320 Arts Entrepreneurship MUSC 465 Music Education Seminar
+Webe 470 Senior

+Music Majors are encouraged to consult with a professor in the Department about choosing electives (and potentially even courses in other departments) in a manner that helps define an intentional and directed area of focus.

+Four full units of elective courses selected from:

+Ensembles (at least one of the four electives must be an ensemble; see "About Music Enselmbles" for more information)

+Applied Music (see "About Applied Music" for more information)

+MUSC 120, 121, or 123 Instrumental Methods

+MUSC 165 Jazz: A Creative and Cultural Experience

+MUSC 204 Intellectual Flows of Black Music

+MUSC 205/SEMN-256 Music and Identity (Sophomore Seminar)

+MUSC 207/SEMN-210 Listening Across Cultures (Sophomore Seminar)

+MUSC 260 Conducting

+MUSC/ANSO 315 Sound and Culture in the Middle East

+MUSC 320 Arts Entrepreneurship

+MUSC 465 Music Education Seminar

-Additional Expectations
+Additional Expectations and Opportunities

 In order to successfully complete the Music Major, students must also pass a comprehensive integrative exam (administered as part of the Senior Seminar), and demonstrate aural and basic keyboard proficiency (accomplished through labs attached to the three-course theory sequence).
-With permission of the department, limited transfer courses and coursework completed abroad may count towards the Major.
+With permission of the department, limited transfer courses and coursework completed abroad may count toward the Major.
 Majors who plan advanced music studies in graduate school or who aspire to professional careers are strongly encouraged to complete their senior individualized project in the department.
 Majors are also encouraged to participate in an ensemble beyond their one required unit, and to study applied music in each quarter of residency.
 With few exceptions, a full unit of applied music credited toward the Major must be achieved by the study in the same instrument.
 Musical performances on campus should be attended by Music Majors, including concerts by invited guests, by Music Department Faculty, and by fellow music students.